astropy/photutils/docs/psf.rst

 Terminology
 -----------

 Different astronomy subfields use the terms "PSF", "PRF", or related terms somewhat differently, especially when colloquial usage is taken into account.
-This package aims to be at the very least internally consistent, following the definitions described here.
+The `photutils.psf` package aims to be internally consistent, following the definitions described here.

 We take the Point Spread Function (PSF), or instrumental Point